retreat-of-tbd/retreat-of-tbd.github.io/tbd5.md

 - After purchasing a *zero cost* placeholder ticket on Eventbrite, you’ll be directed to a registration form where you can sign up for support shifts and provide other details.
 Please plan to spend 15-20mins completing registration.

-    *Please note: you’ll have 24 hours to complete registration and send payment to secure your ticket.
+    *Please note: you’ll have 24 hours to complete registration and send payment to secure your place.
 After 24 hours your ticket will be released to round two of tickets/the waitlist.*

 - Each adult attendee will need to reserve their own ticket (you will not be able to reserve multiple tickets in a single transaction).